 - I feel like society has judged me and I will never let go of this shame.

-- I have no idea how to respond to my husband and approach intimacy and communication again.
+- I have no idea how to respond to my partner and approach intimacy and communication again.

-- My husband/partner is never going to trust me again.
+- My partner is never going to trust me again.
 What’s the point?

-- I feel like everyone will think my husband is weak for staying with me, and now he feels emasculated and has a hard time reconnecting with me after my betrayal.
+- (For a male partner): I feel like everyone will think my partner is weak for staying with me, and now he feels emasculated and has a hard time reconnecting with me after my betrayal.

-- I know I have hurt him, but when is it going to get better?
+- I know I have hurt them, but when is it going to get better?
 I can’t do this dance much longer.

-- My partner keeps asking the same questions over and over again and I don’t know how to answer and reassure him.
+- My partner keeps asking the same questions over and over again and I don’t know how to answer and reassure them.

-- I want him to know that I’m sorry, but I am just too afraid to bring it up.
+- I want them to know that I’m sorry, but I am just too afraid to bring it up.

 - I feel like I’m walking on eggshells, and at any moment it’s going to fall apart.

-- I feel so much shame about how I hurt him that I just shut down when I see him in pain.
+- I feel so much shame about how I hurt them that I just shut down when I see them in pain.

 - Maybe I just can’t be emphatic, and I’m a lost cause.
 Possibly, my partner would be better off without me.